JannisREPLY/zero-trust/README.md

 Additionally, shared resources and dependencies (like the VPC, RDS instance, EC2 instances, etc.) are defined in [main.tf](zero-trust-infrastructure/main.tf).

-## Architecture Diagram

-Below is a placeholder for your architecture diagram.
-Replace the placeholder image path with the actual diagram to illustrate the infrastructure components and their relationships.

-> **Tip:** Use a diagram tool (e.g., Lucidchart, Draw.io, or AWS Architecture Icons) to create an up-to-date architecture diagram and update the path accordingly.

 ## Prerequisites

 -   **Terraform:** Download and install Terraform (v0.12+ recommended)